rosvit/zio-todo/README.md

 - build ZIO-based microservice, including metrics and scheduled tasks,
 - integrate **Doobie** with ZIO,
 - use testcontainers to test repositories
-  - examples for both sequential and parallel test executions using single testcontainer
+  - examples for both sequential and parallel test executions using single testcontainer.

 ### TODO